 - Maintain a regular sleep pattern.
-Go to bed and wake up around the same times each day.
+Go to bed and wake up around the same time each day.
 Changes in sleep can disrupt the normal functioning of brain circuits involved in the processing of emotions, potentially triggering mood episodes.

 - Do not use alcohol or street drugs.
 These substances can trigger or mimic mood episodes.
 They can also interfere with the effectiveness of medication.

 For many people with bipolar disorder, there is the risk of having other psychiatric problems.
 Typically, these are alcohol and drug abuse, an anxiety disorder, an eating disorder, or a personality disorder.